sjjsy/neronet/doc/user_manual.rst

 	Usage: nerocli --status [ARGS]

-ARGS can refer to experiment or cluster IDs, or be collection specifiers.
+ARGS can refer to experiment or cluster IDs.

 *Overall status:*
 ::